 Cut the front and back of the herb planter to 10″ each.

 Cut the bottom pieces.
 Instead of breaking out a table saw, we’re just going to use the miter saw, but that means each herb planter will have two bottom pieces that we will glue together.

 First cut two pieces that are 1.25″ wide.
-Set one piece aside and cut the second piece to be a little shorter than 3.5″.
+Set one piece aside and cut the second piece to be 3.25″.